Registration for the Lake Marathon Opens on February 3, 2014 at 9:00 a.m.

 There is plenty of street parking in the neighborhood west of Lake Drive near the Cudahy High School Football Stadium (located at Lake Drive and Munkwitz Avenue).
 Sheridan Drive will be closed for parking.

 Note that the 20-mile training run will not be timed, finishers will not receive medals, and there will not be awards.
 Participants will receive a shirt.
 This event is meant to be a training run for people running in fall marathons like Fox Cities, Lakefront, Chicago or Twin Cities.
 The advantage of paying $20 and doing our event instead of going out on your own: a fancy shirt, refreshments on the course, and a competitive race-day experience.

-We will be raising money for the Friends of Grant Park and the Crohn’s & Colitis Foundation of American (Wisconsin Chapter).
-These are two worthy organizations and we are honored to partner with them to further their missions.
+We will be raising money for the Friends of Grant Park, Friends of Sheridan Park and the Crohn’s & Colitis Foundation of American (Wisconsin Chapter).
+These are worthy organizations and we are honored to partner with them to further their missions.
 To find out more about each organization click on the links below:

 All races will start in Sheridan Park, near the intersection of Sheridan Drive & Layton Avenue.

 All runners must be off the course by 2 p.m.

 If you do not want to pick up your packet on race-day, you may pick up at Performance Running Outfitters, 7956 Main Street, Oak Creek, from 10 a.m. to 5 p.m. on Saturday, September 2.

 We have a block of rooms at the Crowne Plaza-Milwaukee Airport.
 It is located 6 miles from the start/finish.
 Rooms can be reserved here: